-Accounts and other receivables consists of receivables under the KP415 License Agreement and Corium Consulting Agreement, as well as receivables related to other consulting arrangements, income tax receivables and other receivables due to the Company.
+Accounts and other receivables consist of receivables under the KP415 License Agreement and Corium Consulting Agreement, as well as receivables related to other consulting arrangements, income tax receivables and other receivables due to the Company.
 Receivables under the KP415 License Agreement and Corium Consulting Agreement are recorded for amounts due to the Company related to reimbursable third-party costs and performance of consulting services.
 These receivables, as well as the receivables related to other consulting arrangements, are evaluated to determine if any reserve or allowance should be established at each reporting date.
-As of March 31, 2021, the Company had receivables related to the Corium Consulting Agreement in the amount of \$0.6 million, other consulting arrangements in the amount of \$0.6 million related to the KP415 License Agreement.
-As of December 31, 2020, the Company had receivables related to the Corium Consulting Agreement of \$2.1 million, other consulting arrangements of \$0.4 million and no receivables related to the KP415 License Agreement.
-As of March 31, 2021 and December 31, 2020, no reserve or allowance for doubtful accounts has been established.
+As of September 30, 2021, the Company had receivables related to the Corium Consulting Agreement of \$1.2 million and other consulting arrangements of \$0.1 million.
+As of December 31, 2020, the Company had receivables related to the Corium Consulting Agreement of \$2.1 million and other consulting arrangements of \$0.4 million.
+As of September 30, 2021, and December 31, 2020, no reserve or allowance for doubtful accounts has been established.